MitchellBerry/maildigests/README.md

 # MailDigests

 Combines all emails fitting a specified search criteria, configured for gmail.
-Processes a maximum of 50 messages by default.

 ## Install
 * Enable Gmail API access, as shown in **Step 1** of this guide: